geclos/flow-backend/README.md

 Polls are conducted via Typeform and respondants are identified via unique poll_token attached to their campaign membership.

-Goal (not coded yet) is to process all responses and display graphs with munched data from the responses.
+Goal (not coded yet) is to process all responses and display graphs (in [frontend](https://github.com/geclos/flow-frontend)) with munched data from responses.

 ## Stack